Sharpening Your Tools: Five Fast Facts

 But sharp tools, such as chisels, gouges and plane irons, are a pleasure to use, are more accurate and can even be safer to use.
 So here are five tips that will help you sharpen tools with a game plan for better success.

-3. There is no single best way to sharpen tools — a lot of systems and machines will deliver great results.
+There is no single best way to sharpen tools — a lot of systems and machines will deliver great results.
 The best thing you can do is decide on what works best for you, and then practice.
-If you think a Tormek is what you need, get one, and take the time to learn how to use it.
-Waterstones?
-Same deal.
-Your success depends more on practice than on finding the "perfect" sharpening system.
+A glass plate and sandpaper system (photo below) is a great way to get started with sharpening.
+A slow-speed grinder and sharpening jig system (video below) makes it fast and easy to sharpen your tools.
+Waterstones also work well for sharpening chisels, hand plane irons, and knives.
+Your success with any sharpening system depends more on practice than on finding the "perfect" sharpening system.
 Just find the one that's perfect for you.

-4. Jigs and guides are your friends.
+Jigs and guides are your friends.
 Fixtures that help you keep your tools properly aligned while grinding, whether they are shop-made or purchased, can make a huge difference.
-For instance, a Oneway Wolverine Grinding Jig for sharpening turning tools is a wonderful investment.
+Pairing a grinding and honing jig with a slow-speed grinder great way to get consistently accurate bevels on your chisels and hand plane irons.
+Learn more in the video below.
+If you're a woodturner, then a Oneway Wolverine Grinding Jig works well when sharpening turning gouges.